 We didn’t need any of those to still convey the meaning of the icon.
 The icon designs worked without them.

-Step 3 - Tailor them to your brand identity
+Step 3 - Tailor them to the brand identity

 Once we had a basic design which visually showed the topic, next we looked at how to make it also represent our brand identity.